-Action Mapping enables you to customize the business logic associated with Berbix transactions.
-Action maps enable you to establish business decision to be taken following the completion of a transaction without having to write any code.
+The Action Map enables you to customize the business logic associated with Berbix transactions.
+Use our Action Map to specify what business decision should be taken following the completion of a transaction.
 By default, Berbix includes three actions:

 Review transactions populate the